Skip to Content

 The biking directions are the same as the hiking directions above, with one key exception.
 Just after Red Heather day-use shelter, the hikers’ route leaves the road and heads directly uphill.
 If you are on a bike you must stay on the old road as it makes a long switchback before meeting back up with the hikers route about 1 km later.

 The trail is steep in a few places and is often very rocky.
 You will need a mountain bike with suspension or at least a gravel bike.
+Unless you are great at technical riding uphill, you’ll definitely have to push your bike in a few places – it’s really chunky.
 Class 1 e-bikes (pedal assist only) are allowed.
 You will also need a bit of stamina for the first six kilometres since they are entirely uphill.

 A mountain biker on the trail to Elfin Lakes